MicrosoftDocs/OfficeDocs-SharePoint/migration/MySites-to-ODSP-Migration-Guide.md

 Before beginning your migration, it is important that you perform an analysis of your current environment.
 Only you know your data and how and who uses it.
 Think about how and what My Sites features you use in production.

 An initial assessment can begin with working with your users in two main areas:
-- **Identify older content**.
-Determine if content is obsolete or redundant and can be deleted.
+- Identify older content
-- **Empty My Sites**.
-Determine if the My Site has either little or no content.
-Decide if it needs to be migrated at all.
+- Determine if content is obsolete or redundant and can be deleted.

 ## Using the SharePoint Migration Assessment Tool (SMAT)

-The SharePoint Migration Assessment Tool (SMAT) is a simple command line executable that scans the contents of your SharePoint Server 2013 farm to help identify any issues before you migrate your content to SharePoint and OneDrive.
+The [SharePoint Migration Assessment Tool (SMAT)](https://docs.microsoft.com/en-us/sharepointmigration/overview-of-the-sharepoint-migration-assessment-tool) is a simple command line executable that scans the contents of your SharePoint Server 2013 farm to help identify any issues before you migrate your content to SharePoint and OneDrive.
 After the scan is complete, SMAT generates summary and detailed reports showing the areas that could impact your migration.
 Also included is the  SharePoint Migration Identity Management Tool, that does identity mapping by scanning SharePoint, Active Directory, and Azure Active Directory.